Michael-Meade/MinerFind/_posts/2021-07-16-Another-Miner-Caught-By-HoneyPot.md

 ```bash
 tail -f cowrie.json | jq -r '. | select(.eventid | contains("cowrie.command.input")) | "CMD: " + .input, "Session: " + .session,  "SRC IP: " + .src_ip + "\r\n"'
 ```
+The image below shows the results of the DirSearch scan of 209.141.32[.]204.
+The image shows that the IP has a couple of hidden directories and a handful of other files.
 <img src="https://i.imgur.com/TGUCk5q.png" alt="http://209.141.32.204 dirsearch" width="35%" height="35%">